wipup/ides/README.md

 ### 2.5.
 Setup GlassFish JVM system property

-First thing first, find a file asadmin.
-This file is the administrator console of GlassFish.
-It should be located in folder /bin
+First thing first, find the `asadmin` file.
+This file is for accessing the administrator console of GlassFish.
+It should be located in folder `/bin`

 IDES requires 4 JVM system properties.
 For other environment, please refer to file [JVM-Property.MD](JVM-Property.MD)